-The Brand Success Code is the key to success
+The Brand Success Code is the key to relevance

-Strategically important is the specific knowledge of the particular rules of the game, the unique customs and traditions that exist in the respective market: What moves and motivates consumers in my market?
-What forces influence their consumer behavior?
+It is strategically important to gather specific knowledge of the unique drivers and impacting (hi)stories that impact the respective market: What moves and motivates consumers in my market or category?
+What forces influence consumer behavior?
 And which factors, including psychological ones, determine their purchasing decisions?
-The answers are illustrated in a strategic functional model of the specific market.
-This creates a unique strategic basis that shows the relevant levers and influencing factors that marketing has in a market.
-The strategic function model enables a precise description of the function of a brand and a diagnosis of its strengths and weaknesses.
+The answers are illustrated by a strategic functional model of the specific category.
+This creates a unique strategic basis that shows the category’s inherent relevant levers and influencing factors.,enabling a precise description of the function of a brand and its strengths and weaknesses.

 Sparkling wine brands as mood changers